PyFilesystem/pyfilesystem/docs/filesystems.rst

 RPCFS (Remote Procedure Call)
 -----------------------------
-An interface to a file-system serverd over XML RPC, See :mod:`fs.rpcfs` and :mod:`fs.expose.xmlrpc`
+An interface to a file-system served over XML RPC, See :mod:`fs.rpcfs` and :mod:`fs.expose.xmlrpc`

-Secure FTP (Secure FTP)
+SFTP (Secure FTP)
 -----------------------
 A secure FTP filesystem.
 See :mod:`fs.sftpfs`